Ivanka Savic: Education and career

 Savic was born in Belgrade, Serbia in 1953 to a family of high ranking military officers and academics.
 She began her medical studies at Uppsala University in Sweden, graduated as a doctor at Karolinska Institute (KI) in 1978 and became a certified doctor in 1980.
 In 1984 she became a specialist in neurology and in 1991 in clinical neurophysiology.
 Savic received her PhD doctorate in 1992.
 In 1994–1996, she worked in a post doctoral position with Jerome Engel at the University of California, Los Angeles (UCLA), which became a long standing collaboration.

-In 1996, Savic returned to research at KI, where she became an associate professor in 1999.
+In 1996, Savic returned to research at the Karolinska Institute, where she became an associate professor in 1999.
 The same year, she became chief physician at Karolinska University Hospital Huddinge.
 In 1997–2003, she had a research assistant and a research position at the Swedish Research Council.
 In 2003–2009, she held an "elite position" as a research group leader at the Karolinska Institute.
 She was appointed professor of neurology in 2013 with a special focus on gender differences at Karolinska Institute, combined with a position as chief physician at Karolinska University Hospital.
 In 2016 she became an adjunct professor at UCLA.

 Savic is a co-founder and member of the Stockholm Brain Institute's executive committee.
 She is the editor and co-editor of two educational medical books on sex differences in the human brain, their underlying mechanisms and clinical implications.